Pedsmarter756/javascript-market/README.md

 ### Media&code
 ## The website images were taken from the following sources:

-- contact and about us background  images  was taken from: (https://unsplash.com/)
+- contact and about us background  images  was taken from:[UNSPLASH] (https://unsplash.com/)
-- pics on items was taken from : Google Image Search (https://www.google.com)
+- pics on items was taken from : [Google] (https://www.google.com)

-- contact form was taken from flask-mail
+- contact form was taken from : [flask-mail](https://pythonhosted.org/Flask-Mail/)

 ### Acknowledgements
-- Many thanks to my mentor Anthony Ngene https://app.slack.com/client/T0L30B202/C0L316Z96/user_profile/UDNCUURHU for his helpful feedback and support during this project
+- Many thanks to my mentor [Anthony Ngene] (https://app.slack.com/client/T0L30B202/C0L316Z96/user_profile/UDNCUURHU) for his helpful feedback and support during this project
 - Many thanks to CODE INSTITUTE tutorial team mainly Niel,Haley and Samantha